 For the nous, vous, and ils/elles verb conjugations, you should be saying the final s (again, with a “z” sound) because the pronoun is in front of a verb that begins with a vowel.

-When you want to use avoir with negation (saying that you do not have something, for instance), what you don’t have switches from “a” or “an” something (un/une) to de (d’ in front a vowel).
+When you want to use avoir with negation (saying that you don’t have something, for instance), what you don’t have switches from “a” or “an” something (un/une) to de (d’ in front of a vowel).

 3) Faire (“to make or do”)